GPT may be the Spinning Jenny Moment for office workers

 • This tool can help users unleash creativity by jump-starting the creative process, saving hours in writing, sourcing, and editing time.

-• It will be possible to create a new knowledge model for organisations.
-Knowledge can flow freely and save time searching for answers.
+• A new knowledge model for organisations will be possible.
+Knowledge can flow freely, saving time searching for answers.

-Google has not been as specific as Microsoft in what their “Magic Wand” will be able to do, but we can assume they are planning similar functions.
+Google has not been as specific as Microsoft in what its “Magic Wand” will be able to do, but we can assume they are planning similar functions.
 Many specialised AI-based solutions have also provided some of these functionalities over time.
 But until now, the impact has been limited.
-Bringing the technology into the core of the office suite would make the technology commonly available.
-The implication of this is hard to predict.
+Bringing the technology into the core of the office suite would make it commonly available.
+The implications of this are hard to predict.

 Disruption